lubino/node-npio/README.md

 ### Simple programming

-rpio tries to make it simple to program devices, rather than having to jump through hoops to support an asynchronous workflow.
-Some parts of rpio block, but that is intentional in order to provide a simpler interface, as well as being able to support time-sensitive devices.
+npio tries to make it simple to program devices, rather than having to jump through hoops to support an asynchronous workflow.
+Some parts of npio block, but that is intentional in order to provide a simpler interface, as well as being able to support time-sensitive devices.